openwdl/wdl/SPEC.md

 * Allowed type: `Boolean`
 * Alias: `allowNestedInputs`

 By default, when a workflow calls a subworkflow or task it must provide inputs for all of the subworkflow/task inputs.
 However, if the runtime engine supports the `allow_nested_inputs` hint and it is set to `true` in a workflow's `hints` section, then that workflow is allowed to leave any subworkflow/task inputs unsatisfied.
-Any unsatisfied inputs must be specified by at runtime.
+Any unsatisfied inputs must be specified at runtime.
 If a runtime engine does not support `allow_nested_inputs` or if any inputs remain unsatisfied at runtime then the workflow fails with an error.

 <details>
 <summary>